wolberlab/OpenMMDL/docs/openmmdl_simulation.rst

     openmmdl_simulation -f {path/to/folder_name} -t {path/to/topology} -s {path/to/script} -l {path/to/ligand}

-For help during usage of OpenMMDL-Simulation use the following command line:
+For help during the usage of **OpenMMDL Simulation** use the following command line:

 .. code-block:: text